What Are Training Zones? How to Calculate & Use Them

 Zone 1 — Low or Light Intensity

 At this intensity, your aerobic system is active but not working hard.
-Blood flow increases gently, oxygen demand is low, and your muscles rely almost entirely on fat.
+Blood flow increases gently, oxygen demand is low, and your muscles rely almost entirely on fat for their energy.
 This zone promotes recovery without stressing the body.

 Zone 2 — Moderate Intensity